 There are horror stories about infections from manicure and pedicure tools because the tools come in contact with dirt, bacteria and body fluids.
 Proper cleaning is essential.

 Dispose of single-use items like wooden sticks and cotton pads after every use.
-Metal implements should be washed with warm water and antibacterial soap using an old toothbrush to get into the hard to reach areas and then the edges cleaned with isopropyl (rubbing) alcohol after every use.
+Metal implements should be washed with warm water and antibacterial soap using an old toothbrush to get into the hard to reach areas and then the edges cleaned with isopropyl (rubbing) alcohol or hydrogen peroxide after every use.

 Make sure tools are completely dry and stored properly in a clean container.
 Do not leave dirty tools in an airtight plastic bag or container because that can promote the growth of bacteria.